jhucsf/spring2022/assign/assign05.md

 If the server fails to bind the listen TCP socket for any reason on the host, you must print a descriptive error message to `stderr` and return a non-zero return code.
-Once the server binds the port and starts listing for clients, it does not need to handle actually shutting down.
+Once the server binds the port and starts listening for clients, it does not need to handle actually shutting down.

 We expect your server to be _robust_.
 This means no matter what any client